VinhDevNguyen/CreateDonut/README.md

 ### 9. Add color for donut and icing
 ### 10. Add denoise

-## Part 2: Learn how to use Particles, UV unwrapping, texture painting,...
+# Level 2: Learn how to use Particles, UV unwrapping, texture painting,...
 ### 1. Use Particles to add sprinkles on top of the donut
 ### 2. Texture paint
 ### 3. Create bump to make donut more realistic

+# Level 3: Make a cup of coffee
+### 1. Model a cup using real image